Infinite (band): 2016–2018: Infinite Only, Hoya's departure and Top Seed

-2019–present: Military enlistments and label departures
+2019–2022: Military enlistments and label departures

 Infinite promoted as five members with release of their single "Clock" on February 13, 2019.

 Sungyeol enlisted as an active duty soldier on March 26, 2019, while Dongwoo also enlisted as an active duty soldier on April 15.
 Sungjong and Woohyun enlisted as public service workers on July 22 and October 24, respectively.

 L's exclusive contract with Woollim Entertainment expired on August 18, 2019.
 He uploaded a handwritten letter the following day onto his Instagram explaining his decision to leave the company "in order to take on new challenges", and that he will continue to be a part of Infinite.

 Sungkyu completed his military service on January 8, 2020, and held a small fan meeting following his discharge.
 On June 9, 2020, Sungkyu and L held a special V Live broadcast together to celebrate Infinite's 10th anniversary.
 Sungyeol officially completed his military service on October 27, 2020.
 Dongwoo officially completed his military service on November 15, 2020.